 Simple DIY Painted Pumpkin Bottles.
-A perfect way to reuse empty bottle into fall decor!
+A perfect way to reuse empty bottles into fall decor!

 I am trying to get into the fall spirit lately (see my mason jar centerpiece) and pumpkins are perfect for fall.

-I got brave with this project as I chose to hand paint the pumpkins.
-I do wish they came out a little better, but not bad for the first try!
+I got brave with this project as I chose to hand-paint the pumpkins.
+I do wish they came out a little better, but not bad on the first try!

 I used empty bottles for this project that I had around the house.
-They were: wine bottle, lemonade bottle, and a pasta sauce jar.
+They were: a wine bottle, a lemonade bottle, and a pasta sauce jar.

 How to spruce up these bottles into awesome fall decor: